Construction Procurement Handbook

 6.1 With this type of contract, the design team are employed directly by the client to fully develop the design prior to going out to tender.
 Suitable contractors are then invited to submit a tender priced against the client’s requirements.
 Traditionally, this can comprise a Bill of Quantities.
 However, it is becoming increasingly common for contracts to be based on drawings and specifications, or activity schedules with contractors needing to satisfy themselves as to the quantities of material required.

 6.2 The construction contract is with a main contractor who has responsibility only for the construction works.
 If the design has been fully thought out, developed and frozen, this type of contract should provide a reasonable degree of cost certainty at tender stage, subject only to client risk events, such as unforeseen ground conditions.
 However, by their nature, Lump Sum Contracts may be less appropriate where the timescales for delivery of the project may mean that a fully developed design cannot be prepared in advance of tendering; in which case subsequent design development changes will usually lead to cost and, possibly, time escalation.
 Typically, this procurement strategy also uses forms of contract where the client generally retains the risk of, for example, unexpected ground conditions, adverse weather and utilities.
-The client should also ensure the project budget includes an appropriate contingency allowance to cover such risks - for example, an allowance of approximately 10% on cost and 10% for extensions of time is typical, but the precise level will depend on the level of complexity and uncertainty of the project
+The client should also ensure the project budget includes an appropriate contingency allowance to cover such risks.
+For example, an allowance of approximately 10% on cost and 10% for extensions of time is typical, but the precise level will depend on the level of complexity and uncertainty of the project

 6.3 The potential benefits are:

-• Price certainty and transfer of risk to the main contractor is achieved at contract award, provided no subsequent changes are instructed to the design, and no client held risk events occur.
+• Price certainty and transfer of risk to the main contractor is achieved at contract award, provided that no subsequent changes are instructed to the design, and no client held risk events occur.

 • A high level of quality in design and construction is achievable as the scope of the work is prescribed on an input specification basis by consultants reporting directly to the client.